via-it-cao/c-exercise2/README.md

 Exercise 2.1 Program Structure
 ==============================

-**Read this first:** When doing the exercises, it is advised that you make notes!
-These notes will be useful for the assignment you have to write later on in the course.

 In this repository, you will find the files you need to build a very simple, and for the purpose of arithmetic operations somewhat superfluous file structure.
 But they go to explain the concept of how to divide a C program into logical file structures.

 Have a look at all the files and specially the main.c file: